raynergoh/tp/docs/DeveloperGuide.md

 **Use case: Sort contacts**

+**Actor: Property Agent**

+**Guarantees**

+* The contact list remains intact with no data lost or modified.
+* The contact list will be displayed in the specified sorted order.

 **MSS**

-1. Property Agent requests to sort the contact list
+1. Property Agent requests to sort the contact list.
-2. TrackerGuru sorts the contact list based on the specified criterion
+2. TrackerGuru sorts the contact list based on the specified criterion.
-3. TrackerGuru displays the sorted contact list
+3. TrackerGuru displays the sorted contact list.

    Use case ends.

 **Extensions**

 * 1a.
-TrackerGuru detects an error in the entered data (invalid or missing sorting criterion)
+TrackerGuru detects an error in the entered data (invalid or missing sorting criterion).

   * 1a1.
 TrackerGuru displays an error message indicating that the criterion is invalid or missing.